linux-integrity/ima-doc/event-log-format.rst

    hashed.

 An all zeros hash indicates a measurement log violation.
 IMA is invalidating an entry.
-Trust in entries after that are up to end user.
+Trust in entries after that are up to the end user.
 Cases include:

 * if the policy rule includes :ref:`digest-type` ``=verity`` and the